publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_rule34.md

  Responses and Objections.

             (A) Time to Respond.
-The party to whom the request is directed must respond in writing within 30 days after being served.
+The party to whom the request is directed must respond in writing within 30 days after being served or—if the request was delivered under Rule 26(d)(2)—within 30 days after the parties’ first Rule 26(f) conference.
 A shorter or longer time may be stipulated to under Rule 29 or be ordered by the court.

             (B) Responding to Each Item.
-For each item or category, the response must either state that inspection and related activities will be permitted as requested or state an objection to the request, including the reasons.
+For each item or category, the response must either state that inspection and related activities will be permitted as requested or state with specificity the grounds for objecting to the request, including the reasons.
+The responding party may state that it will produce copies of documents or of electronically stored information instead of permitting inspection.
+The production must then be completed no later than the time for inspection specified in the request or another reasonable time specified in the response.

             (C) Objections.
+An objection must state whether any responsive materials are being withheld on the basis of that objection.
 An objection to part of a request must specify the part and permit inspection of the rest.

             (D) Responding to a Request for Production of Electronically Stored Information.
 The response may state an objection to a requested form for producing electronically stored information.
 If the responding party objects to a requested form—or if no form was specified in the request—the party must state the form or forms it intends to use.